Literature: Of Fear and Faith

 as they fight against the Nichts

-, demonic creatures that have destroyed most of the world, the Voices
+, demonic creatures that have reduced most of the world to a wasteland, the Voices

 , powerful demons that can manipulate the minds and senses of people, and the Disciples, the military organization that keeps what's left of the world in order, through whatever means necessary

 The story can be read on the author's blog here

 Needs Wiki Magic